These were the words of Seo Sang-don that inspired hundreds

 debts of the nation during the financial crisis.

-EVERYONE.
-This wasn’t a mandatory movement; all of the
+Everyone was involved.
+This wasn’t a mandatory movement.
+All of the

 donations by the citizens were completely from the heart in order to stop the